t0mer/self-hosted-list/README.md

     #finished product overlayed on top of it.
 As such, changes you make to data in an image is really happening
     #in yet another delta layer on top of the rest.
 This layer is considered temporary and really only something
     #you use if you're building your own image from an existing one as a base.
 Any data you need to persist
     #should be stored in a Docker volume.
-Docker volums can either be named storage locations that can be defined
+Dock- er volums can either be named storage locations that can be defined
     #here in the compose file, or bind mounts to directories on the host machine both of which you can use
     #to store data that persists between runs of a container and can be shared between multipe containers.
     #see https://docs.docker.com/compose/compose-file/#volumes for more information